Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 How to handle your partner’s stress

-When stress enters any relationship, it has the potential to create distance, disagreements and disconnection between you and your partner.
+Relationship stress can take a toll on the strongest of bonds.
+When stress enters any relationship, it has the potential to create distance, disagreements, and disconnection between you and your partner.
 But by supplying a steady supply of support for your partner when he or she is stressed, not only can you learn how to deal with stress in a relationship, you’ll also create a new level of intimacy that actually brings you both closer together.

 According to a 2012 Florida State University study that examined the role of support in households where daily stress is common to both spouses, not all methods of support lead to positive outcomes.
 In fact, some reactions can actually make the relationship worse.

 To help you better understand the most effective ways of helping your partner during stressful times, we break down several factors to pay attention to:

 How does your partner act when they’re stressed?
 Hectic schedules and everyday work-life demands make it easy to become wrapped up in our own worlds.
 But when we lose sight of our partner’s stress, then we are not communicating and we are not connecting.
 This is why it is imperative to make the extra effort to recognize when you’re dealing with a stressed partner.

 Ask yourself: How does my partner show his or her stress?
 How do his or her sleeping habits, eating habits, mood, energy levels or disposition change?